Back Pain

 A lot of people don’t realize that meditation is beneficial for everyone.
 Meditation is not just for hippies; it’s for everyone!
 The key is to find something that works for you.
 Try guided meditation if you’re trying to relax or calm your mind.
 If you’re trying to relieve stress, try transcendental meditation.

-To find a good meditation app, head over to Google Play or the App Store and search for “meditation.”
+To find a good meditation app, head to Google Play or the App Store and search for “meditation.”
 If you’re new to meditation, I recommend starting with guided meditation.
 Some people can’t meditate because of physical limitations, such as back pain, joint pain, headaches, fibromyalgia, and other conditions.
 I’ve personally been meditating for over a decade and have found it extremely helpful for all kinds of issues.

 Why is axial pain so painful?

 I’m not a doctor, but I have a close friend who is a physical therapist and has a family history of axial pain.
 Mayo Clinic defines Axial pain as “pain in your neck, back, and head that occurs in one location and radiates to other parts of your body.”
-When you think of axial pain, you probably picture someone with a bad neck or back injury.
+When considering axial pain, you probably picture someone with a bad neck or back injury.
 If you’ve had a sports injury or had surgery, you may already know that you’re susceptible to experiencing persistent pain.

 How do you know if you have axial pain?